gurselkoca/bigparserapiroot/readme.md

 * At least JDK 17 should be installed
 * At least Gradle 7.4 should be installed
 * If you are using IntelliJ, you should set Gradle JVM to JDK 17.
+* Put your registered email and password to BigParser into this file bigparsersample/src/main/resources/application.properties.

 ## PROJECT STRUCTURE